-Level Description 4-Optimized The OIG consistently demonstrates current leading practices in the advancement of diversity, equity, and inclusion in staffing, recruitment, and hiring policies and procedures.
-Diversity, equity, and inclusion are key components of the OIG's mission and guiding principles.
-3-Progressive The OIG consistently implements staffing, recruitment, and hiring policies and procedures to advance diversity, equity, and inclusion throughout the organization.
+Level Description 4-Optimized The OIG consistently demonstrates current leading practices in the advancement of diversity, equity, inclusion, and accessibility in staffing, recruitment, and hiring policies and procedures.
+Diversity, equity, inclusion, and accessibility are key components of the OIG's mission and guiding principles.
+3-Progressive The OIG consistently implements staffing, recruitment, and hiring policies and procedures to advance diversity, equity, inclusion, and accessibility throughout the organization.
 The effectiveness of diversity and inclusion practices is routinely assessed, and the results of the assessments inform improvements.
-2-Defined Staffing, recruitment, and hiring practices to advance diversity and inclusion are primarily implemented to comply with relevant laws and mandates.
+2-Defined Staffing, recruitment, and hiring practices to advance diversity, equity, inclusion, and accessibility are primarily implemented to comply with relevant laws and mandates.
 1-Ad Hoc Staffing, recruitment, and hiring practices have not been formally incorporated as part of the OIG's goals and strategies.